jutkko/copy-pasta/README.md

 go get github.com/jutkko/copy-pasta
 ```

 Configure the `secret` file according to the `secret.example` file.
-To copy, on one machine you do:
+To copy, on one machine you do

 ```
 . secret # to source the environment variables echo "Pasta-copy" | copy-pasta
 ```

-On the other machine you do:
+On the other machine you do

 ```
 copy-pasta